Political Parties as Drivers of U.S. Polarization: 1927-2018

 (with Linzi Xing, Brad Hackinen, and Giuseppe Carenini)

-Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and International Joint Conference on Natural Language Processing, December 2020, Accepted.
+Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, December 2020, pp.626-636.

 Topic segmentation is critical in key NLP tasks and recent works favor highly effective neural supervised approaches.
 However, current neural solutions are arguably limited in how they model context.
 In this paper, we enhance a segmenter based on a hierarchical attention BiLSTM network to better model context, by adding a coherence-related auxiliary task and restricted self-attention.
 Our optimized segmenter outperforms SOTA approaches when trained and tested on three datasets.
 We also demonstrate our proposal’s robustness in domain transfer setting by training a model on a large-scale dataset and testing it on four challenging real-world benchmarks.
 Furthermore, we apply our proposed strategy to two other languages (German and Chinese) and show its effectiveness in multiligual scenario.